rbalamohan/tez-autobuild/README.md

 Confirm slider is running with

         slider status llap0

+Alternatively, hive llap status tool can be used to check if all nodes are running llap daemons

+        ./dist/hive/bin/hive --service llapstatus -w

 If that fails to startup, check whether you have JDK8 in the right location specified in JAVA_HOME.